kris-brown/kbkb/README.md

   - Go back to the specific part that linked it
   - Optionally include a description of the context of the link
 - keyword parsing at the top (TAGS, TEX)
-    - TAGS *could* be like "def" / "exercise"
+    - TAGS like "def" / "exercise" (currently used to color the section)
-    - TEX *could* specify nondefault things to compile LaTeX with
+    - TEX *could* specify nondefault LaTeX options

 ## TODO
-- color code background based on tag
+- Automatically verify no unicode, apostrophes, slashes in titles of files
 - Cache hash of tex before computing pdf, check before recomputing
 - move buttons to a header
 - 'Home page' (with overall ToC, search bar, references, ABOUT, filters)